-According to Market Research Future, the ISV market valuation will increase from USD 202.85 million in 2019 to USD 408.15 million by 2026.
 Integrating payments means increasing your bottom line.
-By enabling payment functionality, you can generate additional revenue streams while providing more value to your merchants and their customers.
+The global ISV market size is expected to be worth around US$ 6,648.60Bn by 2031 from US$ 1,958.60Bn in 2021, growing at a CAGR of 12.99% during the forecast period 2021 to 2031.3 By enabling payment functionality, you can generate additional revenue streams while providing more value to your merchants and their customers.
 You also develop a strong competitive differentiator that can set your software solution apart from the crowd.

 When you’re building the blueprint for your success, it’s critical to select a proven partner that can help you build your long-term strategy.
 Integrating payments is a win-win for you and your merchants.
 We can help.
 Backed by the strength and stability of U.S. Bank, we offer global payment expertise, so you can focus on expanding your business capabilities, increasing your revenue potential, and providing more value for your stakeholders.
 Let’s get started*.
 1-855-382-5534